microchip-pic-avr-solutions/epc9143-power-advanced-voltage-mode-control/README.md

 Once installed, the controller configuration can be modified.
 The most recent configuration can be opened from within the MPLAB X® IDE by right-clicking on the file 'DPSK3_VMC.dcld' located in the Important Files folder of the Project Manager.
 When right-clicked, select 'Open In System' to open the configuration in DCLD.

-Please refer to the user guide of DCLD whcih is included in the software and can be opened from the help menu of the application.
+Please refer to the user guide of DCLD which is included in the software and can be opened from the help menu of the application.

 ##### 4) User Control

 No user control interface has been added to the firmware.
 Any change to the firmware and fundamental operation of the reference design, including reprogramming of the nominal output voltage can be done by editing the hardware-specific values in the hardware description header file 'epc9143_r40_hwdescr.h' located in 'Project Manager => Header Files/Config'

-Converter settings in this file are defined as phasical values such as Volt, Ampere, Ohm, etc. Each defined value is converted into binary numbers by so-called macros, at compile time.
+Converter settings in this file are defined as physical values such as Volt, Ampere, Ohm, etc. Each defined value is converted into binary numbers by so-called macros, at compile time.
 Thus, users do not have to convert values manually.

 ##### Example:
 To program the converter to provide a nominal output voltage different from the 12 V DC set by default, follow these steps: